Skip to contentSkip to navigationSkip to topbar

 what-is-the-network-bandwidth-profile-api page anchor

-Twilio Group Rooms use a Media Server that is based on the SFU (Selective Forwarding Unit) architecture, where Participants commonly publish up to two video tracks (e.g. webcam and/or screen share) but may subscribe to many.
+Twilio Rooms use a Media Server that is based on the SFU (Selective Forwarding Unit) architecture, where Participants commonly publish up to two video tracks (e.g. webcam and/or screen share) but may subscribe to many.
 The number of subscribed tracks typically grows in proportion to N-1 where N is the total number of Participants in the room.
 When scalable video codecs (such as VP8 Simulcast) are used, each track can be forwarded using multiple qualities.
 Hence, the Media Server needs to decide which quality is assigned to each track.
 In other words, it needs to determine how the available downlink bandwidth is allocated among those tracks.
 This requires addressing the following problems:

 • To guarantee that the network does not get overloaded, which may happen if all tracks are subscribed with their maximum quality.